shadlc/ytdlp-server/README.md

 ## Introduction
 YT-DLP Server is an server side for [yt-dlp](https://github.com/yt-dlp/yt-dlp/) that can allow you run it in your server.

+## Notice
+- Server side is English but the webpage is in all chinese, you can translate it.
+- No download speed or duration for display.

 ## Features
-1. Depend on Flask.
+- Depend on Flask.
-2. Easy use API, RESTful-API style respond.
+- Easy use API, RESTful-API style respond.
-3. Multi-threaded download task.
+- Multi-threaded download task.
-4. Download with aria2, each tasks RPC host support.
-5. User-friendly interactive and interface.
+- User-friendly interactive and interface.
+- Server with single python file, webpage with single HTML file, easy for learning.

 ## Use
 ### Install Aria2